Antharithm/D-Drive/README.md

 8. Deploy smart contract on Ethereum Goerli testnet and run this command: `npx hardhat run scrips/deploy.js --network goerli`
 9. CD back to the "client" folder and run: `npm run start` App will launch from a new browser window.

-Try running some of the following tasks:
+Try running some of the following optional tasks:

 ```shell
 npx hardhat help